2012 was a year of highly inventive shows where Nutters came from all corners of UNSW to work on a large range of projects together.

 Produced by Brendan Lim

-The NUTS production included one of the largest ensemble casts in NUTS history, with over 20 performers and 30 crew members all working together to create a spectacular show!
+This NUTS major production included one of the largest ensemble casts in NUTS history, with over 20 performers and 30 crew members all working together to create a spectacular show in NIDA's Playhouse Theatre.

 Directed by Michael Soul